Remembering When Lisa Leslie Scored 101 Points in 16 Minutes During A High School Game

 But if you want to bring up a single moment to show how unique and dominant Leslie was as a basketball player, then talk about the time she once scored 101 points in a high school game!
 In the first half of that high school game!

-The whole game would end up being just one half as South Torrance’s coach refused to bring his team – just 4 players since 2 fouled out guarding Leslie – out for the 2nd half.
+The whole game would end up being just one half as South Torrance’s coach refused to bring his team — just four players since two fouled out guarding Leslie — out for the second half.

-A disappointed Leslie, just 5 points away from breaking Cheryl Miller’s record of 105, asked the Torrance coach if they could take the court just long enough for her to score 3 more baskets.
+A disappointed Leslie, just four points away from breaking Cheryl Miller’s record of 105, asked the Torrance coach if they could take the court just long enough for her to score three more baskets.
 As expected, the opposing team had no interest in extending the embarrassing game for them.

 “I was kind of heartbroken that I didn’t break the record,” Leslie said after the game.